LazyGNN: Large-Scale Graph Neural Networks via Lazy Propagation: Abstract

 \section{Abstract}

 Recent works have demonstrated the benefits of capturing long-distance dependency in graphs by deeper graph neural networks (GNNs).
 But deeper GNNs suffer from the long-lasting scalability challenge due to the neighborhood explosion problem in large-scale graphs.
 In this work, we propose to capture long-distance dependency in graphs by shallower models instead of deeper models, which leads to a much more efficient model, LazyGNN, for graph representation learning.
 Moreover, we demonstrate that LazyGNN is compatible with existing scalable approaches (such as sampling methods) for further accelerations through the development of mini-batch LazyGNN.
 Comprehensive experiments demonstrate its superior prediction performance and scalability on large-scale benchmarks.
-LazyGNN also achieves state-of-art performance on the OGB leaderboard.
+The implementation of LazyGNN is available at \url{https://github.com/RXPHD/Lazy_GNN}.